Deuba, Fiji – Moving into the unknown

 My son spots a supermarket, and we are surprised at how little we spend to get food for the next two days.

-Armed with two bags of groceries for $10, we head home via a curry house we had spotted (we had checked the local upmarket and near empty eating houses, and were shocked the prices were more than the resort).
-Dinner is a reasonable bargain and as it is nearly dark and starting to rain (our first rain in Fiji), so we get take-away for the remainder, and do a quick walk down the main road home.
+Armed with two bags of groceries for $10, we head home via Deuba curry house we had spotted (we had checked the local upmarket and near empty eating houses, and were shocked the prices were more than the resort).
+Dinner is a reasonable bargain and as it is nearly dark and starting to rain (our first rain in Fiji), so we get a takeaway for the remainder and do a quick walk down the main road home.

-We are now in the wet-dry zone with grey skies, and where we head to Suva in a couple of days is the wet zone.
-It is windy and bucketing down outside – there is a stack of strange noises outside, heave truck road traffic, sheep out the back, barking ‘strayhounds’ (as my son calls them), the noise of Geckos outside, and I also heard a noise in the kitchenette, and discovered a tiny albino lizard running up the wall – glad all our food is in zip-lock bags.
-We are also lathered in mosquito repellent, but I have been bitten in the arm-pits, causing me to have actions somewhat like a gorilla.
+We are now in the wet-dry zone with grey skies here in Deuba, and where we head to Suva in a couple of days is the wet zone.
+It is windy and bucketing down outside – there is a stack of strange noises outside, heavy truck road traffic, sheep out the back, barking ‘strayhounds’ (as my son calls them), the noise of Geckos outside, and I also heard a noise in the kitchenette, and discovered a tiny albino lizard running up the wall – glad all our food is in zip-lock bags.
+We are also lathered in mosquito repellent, but I have been bitten underarm – at the armpits, causing me to have actions somewhat like a gorilla.

 We watch one of our DVDs on the laptop, and I sit back and enjoy a drink, and a night in.
 The curtains blow with the wind through the missing louver glass, but I feel safe in our little haven.
 I am pleased we have finally ventured into new areas of Fiji.

 Here are two pictures of the river at Deuba near us, taken during the day.